Anastasiya Kvitko Wears Sheer Pants With The Tiniest Thong Underneath On A Yacht

-The picture was taken on a luxurious yacht that boasted the Miami skyline in the background.
+The picture was taken on a luxurious yacht, with the Miami skyline in the background.
 The location is not surprising for Anastasiya’s fans, as the stunner has called the sunny Florida city home since she moved to the United States from Russia as a teenager to pursue modeling.

 In the picture, Anastasiya wore a pair of lace pants that were sheer enough to show off her tanned and toned legs.
-Moreover, it left almost nothing of her famous derriere to the imagination, and only the tiniest of black thongs preserved the buxom brunette’s modesty.
+Moreover, it left almost nothing to the imagination when it came to her derriere, with only the tiniest of black thongs preserving the buxom brunette’s modesty.

-The pants had a high-waist cut, which served to emphasized the stunner’s incredibly slim torso.
+The pants had a high-waist cut, emphasizing the stunner’s incredibly slim torso.
 Moreover, her midriff was left bare, as Anastasiya paired the sheer pants with a tight black crop top.
-Long sleeved and skintight, it was the perfect complement to her daring bottoms.
+Long-sleeved and skintight, it was the perfect complement to her daring bottoms.

-Anastasiya posed with her back to the camera, with her head turned to the side both to survey the stunning view and give the camera a view of her beautiful profile.
+Anastasiya posed with her back to the camera as she turned her head to the side, both to survey the stunning view and give the camera a view of her beautiful profile.
 She wore little makeup — just the simplest swipe of mascara — letting her natural beauty shine through.
 Her long brunette locks were styled straight, and they were windswept by the ocean breeze.

 By crossing one leg in front of the other, Anastasiya expertly accentuated her hourglass figure, and fans understandably went wild over the shot.

-In under an hour, the upload already won over 43,000 likes and close to 590 comments, and the number only keep growing.
+Within less than an hour of posting, the upload got over 43,000 likes and close to 590 comments.

 “Wow you are looking so perfect in anything you put on!
-You’re so stunning… that body is truly a masterpiece,” one awestruck fan raved, along with a heart-eye face, shocked face, and red heart.
+You’re so stunning… that body is truly a masterpiece,” one awestruck fan raved, adding a heart-eye face, shocked face, and red heart emoji.

 “Booty Dreams,” added a second, clearly impressed with Anastasiya’s perky posterior.

-“The best body,” proclaimed a third, along with a fire and crown emoji.
+“The best body,” proclaimed a third follower, along with a fire and crown emoji.

-“I could not make a more perfect woman!” concluded a fourth.
+“I could not make a more perfect woman!” concluded a fourth Instagram user.

-In addition to the Instagram post, Anastasiya also uploaded a new Instagram story which showed the beauty from the front, and showed the revealing nature of her crop top.
+In addition to the Instagram post, Anastasiya also uploaded a new Instagram story that showed the beauty from the front and showed the revealing nature of her crop top.
 The top looked almost like a bandeau bikini with sleeves attached, and it shamelessly flaunted Anastasiya’s insane cleavage.

-In her caption, the Miami based beauty also tagged Fashion Nova.
-The clothing company has a strong relationship with the Instagram star, who can boast an audience of 10.2 million.
+In her caption, the Miami-based beauty also tagged Fashion Nova.
+The clothing company has a strong relationship with the Instagram star, who has an audience of 10.2 million followers.

-Anastasiya has recently been making headlines for another steamy picture: this time, in a teeny string bikini that left little to the imagination, as was previously covered by The Inquisitr.
+Anastasiya has recently been making headlines for another steamy picture — this time, in a teeny string bikini that left little to the imagination, as previously covered by The Inquisitr.

 Delivered To Your INBOX